nuxeo/nuxeo.io-docker-nuxeo-base/README.md

-Nuxeo.io docker image for : awscli
+Nuxeo.io docker image for : nuxeo-base
 =====================================

-This repository holds the Dockerfile for `awscli` which is in use in [http://github.com/nuxeo/nuxeo.io](nuxeo.io)
+This repository holds the Dockerfile for `nuxeo-base` which is in use in [http://github.com/nuxeo/nuxeo.io](nuxeo.io).

+The image is needed all that stuff that is needed to run Nuxeo, like ImageMagick, LibreOffice, and more.

 About Nuxeo
 -----------